-ICDC has compared the Nestlé Instructions\(on implementing the Code) to the provisions of the International Code and has found a dozen ways in which the company misinterprets the Code and thus creates opportunities for continued promotion.
+ICDC has compared the Nestlé Instructions(on implementing the Code) to the provisions of the International Code and has found a dozen ways in which the company misinterprets the Code and thus creates opportunities for continued promotion.
 Here's a summary:

-International Code Nestlé Instructions Apply to a list of developing countries of Nestlé's own changing criteria. other milk products, foods and beverages Apply only to infant formula and to follow- up formula up to the age of one.
-Complementary foods should not be marketed for use before six months. conflicts of interest in infant and young child Allow for educational materials with corporate logo for use by health workers in teaching mothers abou infant feeding.
+International Code Nestlé Instructions 1.
+Applies to all countries as a minimum standard.
+Apply to a list of developing countries of Nestlé's own changing criteria.
+Applies to all breastmilk substitutes, including other milk products, foods and beverages marketed to replace breastmilk.
+Marketing of complementary foods should not undermine exclusive and sustained breastfeeding.
+Apply only to infant formula and to follow- up formula up to the age of one.
+Complementary toods should not be marketed for use before six months.
+3. WHA resolutions require governments to avoid conflicts of interest in infant and young child health programmes, so infant and young child feeding materials sponsored by baby feeding companies should not be approved.
+Allow for educational materials with corporate logo for use by health workers in teaching mothers abou infant feeding.
 Allow for baby pictures "to enhance educational value of information."
 No promotion to the public including no direct or indirect contact with pregnant women and mothers of infants and young children.
 Only solicitation of direct contact with pregnant women and mothers of infants below six months is prohibited.
-Allow for company "Mother Books" and "Posters" with corporate logo to be distributed to mothers by health workers or displayed in health facilities. substitutes to any part of health care system.
-Prohibition limited only to infant formula and follow up formula and where national ruling allows may respond to written requests.
-Low cost items such as wristbands, feeding bottles, health cards etc with corporate logo allowed. of health workers who may not accept financial or material inducements.
+5. No promotion in the health care system.
+Allow for company "Mother Books" and "Posters" with corporate logo to be distributed to mothers by health workers or displayed in health facilities.
+6. No donation of free formula or other breastmilk substitutes to any part of health care system. (read with WHA 47.5 [1994]) Prohibition limited only to infant formula and follow up formula and where national ruling allows, may respond to written requests.
+7. There should be no promotion of products or company materials in the health care system.
+Low cost items such as wristbands, feeding bottles, health cards etc with corporate logo allowed.
+Promotion of breastfeeding is the responsibility of health workers who may not accept financial or material inducements.
 Allow cooperation in these efforts by providing videos, brochures, posters, breastfeeding booklets, growth charts, etc. Token gifts where value would not "constitute an inducement" permissible.
+Samples only allowed if necessary for professional evaluation and research.
 Allow samples to introduce new formulas, new formulations and for newly qualified doctors.
-10. Sponsorship contributions to health workers must be disclosed and not give rise to conflicts of interest. (read with WHA 49.15 [1996] & 58.32[2005] On a case by case basis, financial support is allowed (does not mention disclosure).
+Sponsorship contributions to health workers must be disclosed and not give rise to conflicts of interest. (read with WHA 49.15 [1996] & 58.32[2005] On a case by case basis, financial support is allowed (does not mention disclosure).
+Labels must follow preset standards and not discourage breastfeeding.
 Company labelling guidelines allow for promotional devices on labels.
+12. Governments to implement national measures as appropriate to social and legislative framework, including legislation and regulation.
 Nestlé Market Managers should "encourage" introduction of national codes [voluntary, unenforceable codes rather than laws].